Canada’s trusted source for timely news and information on biosimilar biologics

 Biosimilars are similar, but not the same, as their originators.

 Biosimilars have been approved for use in Canada since 2009, and for use in inflammatory arthritis since 2014.
-There are currently 52 biosimilars approved by Health Canada.
+There are currently 55 biosimilars approved by Health Canada.
 The European Union (EU) approved the first biosimilar in 2006 and today totals 88 approved biosimilars.
-Today, the total clinical experience with biosimilar medicines exceeds 2 billion patient treatment days with EU-approved biosimilars.[2]
+The evidence acquired over ten years of clinical experience shows that biosimilars approved through European Medicines Agency can be used as safely and effectively in all their approved indications as other biological medicines.[2]

-Based on this scientific evidence and real-world data, rheumatologists across Canada are now regularly prescribing biosimilars for inflammatory arthritis patients newly initiated on adalimumab, infliximab, etanercept and rituximab; and in full consultation with their patients, transitioning them from the originator to its biosimilar.
+Based on this scientific evidence and real-world data, rheumatologists across Canada are now regularly prescribing biosimilars for inflammatory arthritis patients newly initiated on adalimumab, infliximab, etanercept, rituximab and ustekinumab; and in full consultation with their patients, transitioning them from the originator biologic to its biosimilar.

 Why have biosimilar biologics been developed and approved?